 Finish the payment process and you're onto the best and final step!

 Step 5.
 Pocket Your New Voucher & Use It!

 From the moment you hit purchase on rebooking your cheaper flights, your airline should automatically cut you a brand new voucher or credit.
 If you canceled and rebooked a flight that originally cost $750 for just $500 after prices dropped, there's a $250 travel credit on its way to your account to put toward another trip.

 Head to your wallet in your airline account and confirm it's there.
 For example, here's a Delta eCredit I've got sitting around after rebooking a flight home from Washington, D.C.-Dulles (IAD) to Minneapolis when prices dropped earlier this year.
 It may not be much, but that $90 Delta eCredit is mine to use however I'd like.

 But pay close attention to that expiration date!
 These vouchers are a “use-them-or-lose-them” perk, and airlines can be very strict.
 Some are more generous, but many carriers' travel credits and vouchers expire just 12 months from the date you purchased your first ticket.
-And in most cases, you'll need to actually take a new trip and put that credit to use before it expires – not just book before that date.
+In most cases, you'll need to actually take a new trip and put that credit to use before it expires – not just book before that date.

 Southwest is a major exception, as the airline recently made all flight credits good for life.
 After the latest extension, all Delta eCredits (new and old) will last until at least the end of 2023 – and you can use them for a trip into late 2024!

 If you've got a handful of credits, don't worry: Most airlines easily allow you to apply up to four or more toward one transaction.
 Just keep in mind you can generally only use these travel credits for yourself – not someone else.

 This can be a huge win for travelers.

 When flight prices drop, it gives travelers a chance to come out even further ahead.
 This ability to change (or cancel and rebook) flights and pocket the difference as a travel credit or voucher is worth taking advantage of if you can!